ksu-cs-textbooks/cis400/content/1-object-orientation/05-uml/05-classes.md

 $$

 {{% notice info %}}
 In C#, properties are technically methods.
-But we use the same syntax to utlize them as we do fields, and they serve the same role - to expose aspects of the class state.
+But we use the same syntax to utilize them as we do fields, and they serve the same role - to expose aspects of the class state.
 So for the purposes of this class we'll classify them as attributes.
 {{% /notice %}}

 ### Operators
 The _operators_ in UML represent the _behavior_ of the object, i.e. the _methods_ we can invoke upon it.
 These are declared using the pattern:

 $$
-\texttt{visiblity name([parameter list])[:return type]}
+\texttt{visibility name([parameter list])[:return type]}
 $$

 The  $\texttt{[visibility]}$ uses the same symbols as typed elements, with the same correspondences.
-The $\texttt{name}$ is the name of the method, and the $\texttt{[paramter list]}$ is a comma-separated list of typed elements, corresponding to the parameters.
-The $\texttt{[:return type]}$ indicates the return type for the method (it can be ommitted for void).
+The $\texttt{name}$ is the name of the method, and the $\texttt{[parameter list]}$ is a comma-separated list of typed elements, corresponding to the parameters.
+The $\texttt{[:return type]}$ indicates the return type for the method (it can be omitted for void).

 Thus, in the example above, the protected method `Blend` has no parameters and returns a string.
 Similarly, the method: